 After absorbing, assimilating, and transforming the fir tree sap, the aphid excretes a sweet substance known as honeydew.
 The honeydew is a delicacy for numerous insects such as butterflies, wasps, ants, bumblebees, and of course honey bees.

 Because the harvest of Fir Tree Honey requires a healthy population of aphids in the forest, the harvest has become chancy and irregular.
 A long time ago, beekeepers could expect a successful harvest every three years.
 Times have changed …

-It’s well known that the agricultural chemistry industry, in its drive make a profit, wages a war against nature without taking into consideration the consequences on ecosystems.
+It is well known that the agricultural chemistry industry, in its drive to make a profit, wages a war against nature without taking into consideration the consequences on ecosystems.

 Since the arrival of neonicotinoid insecticides, aphids have almost disappeared.
-Without aphids, there’s no Fir Tree Honey.
+Without aphids, there can be no Fir Tree Honey.
 In addition to aphids, these insecticides are extremely toxic for bees and could wipe them from the surface of the earth.